Community Health Worker Training

 Erika J.

-• Submit an active email address for a “dedicated supporter” (pharmacist, pharmacy manager, or owner) who will engage with the CHW candidate and provide resources and support for the candidate for the entire length of the program, including any post-reporting or inquiries from program administrators (“dedicated supporters” will be emailed a letter of attestation requiring review and signature)
+Submit an active email address for a Dedicated Supporter (pharmacist, pharmacy manager, or owner) who will engage with the CHW candidate and provide resources and support for the candidate for the entire length of the program, including any post-reporting or inquiries from program administrators (Dedicated Supporters will be emailed a letter stating they have been identified as such).

-• Have access to a computer, tablet, or other device with a camera, microphone, speakers, and internet access to facilitate active engagement during live sessions
+Have access to a computer, tablet, or other device with a camera, microphone, speakers, and internet access to facilitate active engagement during live sessions and completion of all course requirements.

 0